Last updated: March 2, 2023

 Here is the list of the benefits you could see from using cloud EDI:

-- - A cloud-based integration platform (often referred to as iPaaS) is suitable for any integration needs whether it’s B2B integrations, A2A (application-to-application) integration, EDI integration with API.
+- A cloud-based integration platform (often referred to as iPaaS) is suitable for any integration needs, whether it’s B2B integrations, A2A (application-to-application) integration, or EDI integration with API.

-- - Scalability and flexibility of the cloud so that the solution can be re-adjusted as your volumes are growing throughout the years.
+- Scalability and flexibility of the cloud so that the solution can be re-adjusted as your volumes grow throughout the years.

 EDI Managed Services

 In this case, the provider utilizes the cloud-based integration platform and develops your solutions on top of it.
-They will take care of the deployment and the maintenance of the solution as well.
-In case, you are concerned about the security of the information you’re exchanging, the cloud is just a channel for delivering it from one system to another, data is not stored.
+They will take care of the deployment and maintenance of the solution as well.
+In case you are concerned about the security of the information you’re exchanging, the cloud is just a channel for delivering it from one system to another; hence data is not stored in it.